 Inferred Clock The operator returns a clock that is inferred.
-[Example: when Clock() then // equations are on the same clock x = A\previous(x) + B\u; Modelica.Utilities.Streams.print ("clock ticks at = " + String(sample(time))); end when; Note, in most cases, the operator is not needed and equations could be written without a when-clause (but not in the example above, since the "print" statement is otherwise not associated to a clock).
-This style is useful if a modeler would clearly like to mark the equations that must belong to one clock (although a tool could figure this out as well, if the when-clause is not present).
+[Example : Clock () when Clock() then // equations are on the same clock x = Aprevious(x) + Bu; Modelica.Utilities.Streams.print ("clock ticks at = " + String(sample(time))); end when; Note, in most cases, the operator is not needed and equations could be written without a when-clause (but not in the example above, since the "print" state- ment is otherwise not associated to a clock).
+This style is useful if a modeler would clearly like to mark the equations that must belong to one clock (although a tool could figure this out as well, if the when-clause is not present).]

-Clock with Rational Interval

-The first input argument, intervalCounter, is a clocked Component Expression (see section 16.2.3) or a parameter expression of type Integer with min=0.
+Clock with Rational Interval Clock (intervalCounter, resolution) The first input argument, intervalCounter, is a clocked Component Expression (see section 16.2.3) or a parameter expression of type Integer with min=0.
 The optional second argument resolution (default=1) is a parameter expression of type Integer with min=1 and unit "Hz".
 If intervalCounter is a parameter expression with value zero, the period of the clock is derived by clock inference, see section 16.7.5.
-The output argument is of base type Clock that ticks when time becomes $t{start}$ , $t{start}$ +interval1, $t{start}$ +interval1+interval2, ...
-The clock starts at the start of the simulation $t{\rm start}$ or when the controller is switched on.
-At the start of the simulation, previous(intervalCounter) = intervalCounter.start and the clocks ticks the first time.
-At the first clock tick intervalCounter must be computed and the second clock tick is then triggered at interval1=intervalCounter/resolution.
+The output argument is of base type Clock that ticks when time becomes t{start} , t{start} +interval1, t{start} +interval1+interval2, The clock starts at the start of the simulation t{start} or when the controller is switched on.
+At the start of the simulation, previous(intervalCounter) = intervalCounter must be computed and the second clock tick is then triggered at interval1=intervalCounter/resolution.
 At the second clock tick at time tstart+interval1, a new value for intervalCounter must be computed and the next clock tick is scheduled at interval2 = intervalCounter/resolution, and so on.
-If interval is a parameter expression, the clock defines a periodic clock.
-The given interval and time shift can be modified by using the subSample, superSample, shiftSample and backSample operators on the returned clock, see section 16.5.2.
+If interval and time shift can be modified by using the subSample, superSample, shiftSample and backSample operators on the returned clock, see section 16.5.2.
+Example: // first clock tick: previous(nextInterval)=2 Integer nextInterval(start=2); Real y1(start=0); Real y2(start=0); equation when Clock(2,1000) then // periodic clock that ticks at 0, 0.002, 0.004, y1 = previous(y1) + 1; end when; when Clock(nextInterval, 1000) then // interval clock that ticks at 0, 0.003, 0.007, 0.012, nextInterval = previous(nextInterval) + 1; y2 = previous(y2) + 1; end when; Note that operator interval(c) of Clock c = Clock(nextInterval,resolution) returns: Clock (interval) previous(intervalCounter)/resolution; // in secondsClock with Real IntervalThe input argument, interval, is a clocked Component Expression (see section 16.2.3) or a parameter expression of type Real with min=0.0 and unit"s".
+The output argument is of base type Clock that ticks when time becomes t{start} , t{start} +interval1, t{start} +interval1+interval2, The clock starts at thestart of the simulation t{start} or when the controller is switched on.
+Here thenext clock tick is scheduled at interval1 = previous(interval) = interval.start.At the second clock tick at time t{start} +interval1, the next clock tick is scheduled at interval2 = previous(interval), and so on.
+If interval is a parameterexpression, the clock defines a periodic clock.[Note, the clock is defined with previous(interval).
+Therefore, for sorting theinput argument is treated as known.
+The given interval and time shift canbe modified by using the subSample, superSample, shiftSample and backSample operators on the returned clock, see section 16.5.2.
+There are restrictions where this operator can be used, see Clock expressions below.]